Create a calming space in your home with these decor tips

 When bills, dishes, and newspapers pile up, people feel a sense of unease.
 “That doesn’t feel settling or restful for people,” Bye says.
 A simple solution?
 Cut out the clutter.
 “Pick 2 things you can do each day,” she suggests.
 “You’ll start allowing your mind and body to rest.”

 If you have paint, adding a pop of color, like sunflower yellow or sky blue, can be an instant mood booster.
 Colors both soothe and stimulate us.
 “Lighter shades of blues and greens and neutral creams are calming.
 They feel good,” Bye says.
-In fact, she cites a study that found pink walls reduced aggression.
-So, consider calming colors to set a kinder, gentler tone for your home.
+So, consider selecting soothing colors to set a kinder, gentler tone for your home.
 If you have art supplies, get creative by painting or drawing, or hang scarves as wall decor.

 Seek out scent